ctucker/calculator/README.md

 * The delimiter specification is optional.
 In its absence, the existing rules should hold.
 All of your existing tests should continue to pass.

+#### Negative numbers

+* Calling `add` with a negative number should throw an exception.
+* The exception should include the negative number that was found
+* If there is more than one negative number, all of them should be included in the exception message